jeff-dh/bscript/README.md

 uses decorated python generators -- called _tasks_ -- instead of finite state machines.

-`bscript` enables an imperative scripting like approach to behavior engineering.
+`bscript` provides an imperative scripting like approach to behavior engineering.

 _tasks_ are callable _singletons_ which wrap a "global" generator state for